Shabbat Morning Worship

 Children are encouraged to join Kahal for as much or as little as they would like, with babysitting always available whenever they need a break, at no charge.
-Twice a month, while adults study Torah together, the children attend their own, age appropriate Torah study and activity groups.
 Services are followed by Kiddush each week, and on the last Saturday of each month, a potluck vegetarian lunch.

 Shabbat Morning Minyan

-Each Shabbat morning a worship service and lively discussion of the week’s Torah reading is held downstairs in the Pearlman room (lower level, down the ramp), beginning at 9:30 a.m..
+Each Shabbat morning a worship service and lively discussion of the week’s Torah reading is held in room 208 (located on the second floor), beginning at 9:30 a.m..
 Led by lay Hebrew readers, the service mixes prayer and song followed by participatory discussion that focuses on interpretation aimed at both historic and contemporary understanding of the Parsha.
 A festive Kiddish follows.